Do you have health insurance for Canada?

 Depending on your immigration status, it could take several months to establish residency in British Columbia, plus a further two months of the standard coverage waiting period.
 Being without health insurance coverage for that length of time is never a good idea.

 Accidents happen, and sudden illnesses can arrive with very little warning.
 If you don’t have private insurance coverage during this time, you will be forced to pay the cost of treatment out of pocket.
-For most newcomers to Canada, this type of large and unexpected expense can easily overwhelm their finances.
+For many newcomers to Canada, this type of large and unexpected expense can easily overwhelm their finances.

 Instead of leaving yourself vulnerable, invest in private insurance before you arrive in Canada.
 This insurance should cover you and your family during your first months in the country.
 Moving2Canada has recently partnered with Cigna, where newcomers can apply and get approved in minutes.
 Once you’ve signed up, you’ll only pay for the insurance you need.